Header Image

 Life-threatening misinformation, and chat rooms to hatch plans for slaughter.

-It has been ever thus, with every previous technology, and always, we have scratched our way forward—often via additional technology and surely with needed regulation—to minimize all such progress’s pernicious side effects while folding the progress into our lives.
+It has been ever thus, with every previous technology.
+And always, we have scratched our way forward—often via additional technology and surely with needed regulation—to minimize all such progress’s pernicious side effects while folding the progress into our lives.

 It won’t be any different, I don’t think, with social media and the various implements that convey it.